vijay-shankaranand/tp/docs/DeveloperGuide.md

     * 3a1.
 JobFestGo shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 * 3b.
 Missing index.

     * 3b1.
 JobFestGo shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

-**Use case: List all contacts**

-**MSS**

-1. User requests to list all contacts
-2. JobFestGo shows a list of all contacts

-    Use case ends.

 **Use case: Add a tag**